Lip

-The lips are the visible body part at the mouth of many animals, including humans.
-Lips are soft, movable, and serve as the opening for food intake and in the articulation of sound and speech.
-Human lips are a tactile sensory organ, and can be an erogenous zone when used in kissing and other acts of intimacy.
+The lips are a horizontal pair of soft appendages attached to the jaws and are the most visible part of the mouth of many animals, including humans.
+Mammal lips are soft, movable and serve to facilitate the ingestion of food (e.g. suckling and gulping) and the articulation of sound and speech.
+Human lips are also a somatosensory organ, and can be an erogenous zone when used in kissing and other acts of intimacy.